GlitchTip Alternative | Telebugs vs GlitchTip

 Telebugs is a complete, production-grade error tracking system that is intentionally smaller:

-- Full Sentry SDK compatibility.
-Change the DSN and your existing integrations keep working (see the Sentry SDK compatible page).
+- Sentry SDK compatible error tracking.
+Change the DSN and your existing error-reporting integrations keep working (see the Sentry SDK compatible error tracking page).

 - Automatic grouping with custom fingerprinting and manual merge when you need it.